globalspin/martian-cities-org/README.md

 5. Start a local web server with the compiled content: nanoc view
 6. Visit http://localhost:3000/ in a browser to view the local content.

-## Site sections

-### Patterns

-Design patterns are the core of this document.
-A pattern isn't a design or a normative statement; it's a description of some common idea that has been seen as successful in human cities.

-### Designs

-Reference designs illustrate how the patterns are used to inform the city design process.
-These designs should be sketches rather than plans, evocative and inspirational rather than prescriptive.

-### Articles

-Each article explores an aspect of Martian city design.
-The articles may feature reference designs or patterns, but they may also present related ideas or design challenges.